Crete

 Crete offers fascinating ruins to explore too, with everything from the famous Palace of Knossos that dates back to 1700 BC to the 16th-century fortress on Spinalonga Island, which housed Europe’s last leper colony.

-Our Trips to Crete
+Private Tours to Crete

 Best Hotels in Crete